 So what do you want to own from now until at least 2025?

 We ask because RBC Capital Markets Global Equity Research team has put together an exhaustive, nearly 200 page report entitled Imagine 2025: Themes, Opportunities and the “Law of Accelerating Returns”.

 The report is broken down into six themes including, “The Calibrated and Augmented Self”, and “The Agility Imperative”.
 It’s heavy stuff.

-Luckily for you and to save you time, we’ve plucked some key commentary, a list of 70 stocks, nine of them Canadian, from seven sectors, and a few interesting charts.
+Luckily for you and to save you time, we’ve plucked some key commentary, a list of 70 stocks, nine of them Canadian, from seven sectors, 10 Top Picks, and a few illuminating charts.

 Here are some select excerpts from RBC’s report: